ovhlabs/knowledge-base/en/_posts/2015-02-07-how-to-use-S3QL-with-runabove.markdown

 # 3. Advanced usage

 `mount.s3ql` needs your credentials on every time it is called.
-An authentication file can facilitate the process.
+An authentication file can ease the process.
 Create a text file `mycred`

 ```
 [myContainer]